What is Speak Up?

 For confidentiality reasons, we provide passwords to the Speak Up contact of record only.
 If you would like us to connect you with your Speak Up contact, send us an email and we will make a virtual introduction via email.
 Please include your name, the name of your district or school and the state in your email.

-A participant at one of our schools did not finish the survey, can we retrieve it?
+A participant at one of our schools did not finish their session, can we retrieve it?

-The Speak Up surveys are designed to be completed in one 20+ minute online session.
-We have designed the survey to automatically save your answers, each time that you click the BLUE arrow next button on the bottom of each page.
-Unfortunately, once you exit the survey you will not be able to log back in to your original survey session.
+Speak Up is designed to be completed in one 20+ minute online session.
+We have designed Speak Up to automatically save your answers, each time that you click the next button on the bottom of each page.
+Unfortunately, once you exit you will not be able to log back in to your original session.

-If you would like to complete the survey, you can: 1).
-Start a new survey and click on the next button until you reach the question that you want to start answering or 2).
-Request that we delete the survey so that you can resubmit it.
-If you would like your survey deleted, send us an email with the survey number (which can be found on the top left hand side of the screen in red, the name of the school, district and state).
+If you would like to complete your submission, you can: 1).
+Re-enter Speak Up and click on the next button until you reach the question that you want to start answering or 2).
+Request that we delete your submission so that you can resubmit it.
+If you would like your submission deleted, send us an email with the taken id number (which can be found on the top left hand side of the screen in red, the name of the school, district and state).

 I'm not receiving weekly participation emails.
 How do I ensure I will receive Speak Up participation emails?